blairmadison11/LiveSplit.FrameRuleSplit/README.md

 # LiveSplit.FrameRuleSplit
-Component for LiveSplit that rounds each split to the nearest NTSC frame rule.
+FrameRuleSplit is a component for LiveSplit that rounds each split (except the last split) to the nearest NTSC 21 frame rule (~0.349 seconds).
+This component is intended for use with games that utilize the frame rule, such as Super Mario Bros. for the NES.

 To install: